 “The Accord has saved an untold number of lives, and its success is further proof that workers’ rights can be protected throughout supply chains in even difficult environments,” said UNI General Secretary Christy Hoffman.
 “On the ten-year anniversary of the Accord, we celebrate its accomplishments – millions of workers reached, hundreds-of-thousands-of-hazards fixed – and we call on more brands to step up.
 They have a responsibility to ensure human rights in their supply chains and expand the Accord to new factories and new countries.”

+In 2018 the Transition Accord transferred the inspection functions in Bangladesh to the tri-partite Ready Made Garments Sustainability Council, (RSC), which includes brands, unions and factory-owners.
 In September 2021, the global unions negotiated for the International Accord, which replaces and expands Bangladesh Accord’s commitments.
-The new agreement also transferred the inspection functions in Bangladesh to the tri-partite Ready Made Garments Sustainability Council, (RSC), which includes brands, unions and factory-owners.
 The International Accord expanded into Pakistan in late 2022.

 Over the past ten years, suppliers in Bangladesh have made significant safety improvements at their factories, with support from more than 220 brand signatories who have invested over US$70 million to finance the Accord programs and operations in Bangladesh.